egardner/ericgardner.info/source/notes/back-to-basics.html.md

 ## Back-end: Middleman

-I'm using the [Middleman](https://middlemanapp.com/) static-site generator to generate HTML from a set of Markdown files and Ruby templates.
+I'm using the [Middleman](https://middlemanapp.com/) static-site generator to produce HTML from a set of Markdown files and Ruby templates.

 Static site generators are enjoying a big surge in popularity these days.
 It seems like every programming language has at least one good one, and lately